Consequences of not repaying a Bounce Back Loan?

 Since no personal guarantees were required with this type of loan application, there should be no personal liability, barring the exceptions laid out below.

-What may be impacted is your ability to borrow money in the future since, as with any loan, any default will be logged on your credit record.
+What may be impacted is your ability to borrow money in the future, since any default will be logged on your credit record.
 Some lenders have intimated they wouldn’t lend in the future to someone who defaulted on a bounce-back loan.

 When Company Directors applied for a bounce-back loan.
-They confirmed as part of the acceptance of the loan that their limited company was solvent at the time of application and the company was not trading insolvent.
+They confirmed as part of the acceptance of the loan that their limited company was solvent at the time of application and not trading insolvent.

-Therefore, using the loan for legitimate purposes meant the directors remained safe from any personal liability or other actions, as the BBLs are considered by all as debts unsecured.
+Therefore, using the loan for legitimate purposes meant the directors remained safe from personal liability or other actions, as the BBLs are considered debts unsecured.

 However, certain Coronavirus Business Interruption Loans (CBILs) require directors to give supporting guarantees for up to 100% of the amount borrowed.